girip11/bash_scripting/bash_guide/4_executables_and_paths.md

 ## alias

 Aliases help shorten long commands.
 If defined in a script or shell, alias is visible only within the script or shell.
-To make available to all shell, we have to add the alias settings to file like **.bashrc**
+To make available to all the shells, we have to add the alias settings to bash config files like **.bashrc**

 ```Bash
 #  List all aliases